Admin

 Story by Mary Watson and Jennie Fitzgerald

 Richard Fitzgerald was the son of David Fitzgerald and Catherine Finell.
 His father, David was born in 1787 in County Tipperary Ireland.
 His mother, Catherine was also born in Ireland and died there in 1825 during childbirth.
 After Catherine’s death, David married Ellen Rice, a native of County Cork Ireland who was 26 years his junior.
-Together they had 10 more children. →">Continue reading
+Together they had 10 more children. ">Continue reading

-Research by Frances Laver
+Frances Laver

-This articule submitted by Frances Laver
+Frances Laver